pleasenophp/pleasenophp.github.io/posts/meet-the-ioc-container.md

 - Will we support multiple layers, where we can redefine some of the dependencies for some of the parts in the application?

 Different IoC/DI solutions have different approaches to those problems.
 Here I would like to introduce how it's solved in **MinDI** and and show some examples.
 Please note, that this article is not a tutorial, but rather a methodological description of MinDI library.
-For the tutorial please see here (TODO)
+The tutorials will be posted later.

 MinDI is a IoC/DI framework, that was initially started as a project to extend the [MinIOC](https://bitbucket.org/Baalrukh/minioc/wiki/Home) framework with some syntax sugar, but then quickly turned into its own project, with much more advanced features and ideology.
-You can read an overview of the MinDI features, structure and history here (TODO - references).

 ## Dependency Injection